Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling Beyond the Semiclassical Approximation

-As in the previous section, again the Kodama vector \eqref{kodama} is used to define the energy $\omega$ and the radial momentum $k_{R}$ of the tunneling particle in Eq. \eqref{enra}.
+As in the previous section, again the Kodama vector \eqref{eq24} is used to define the energy $\omega$ and the radial momentum $k_{R}$ of the tunneling particle in Eq. \eqref{eq26}.
 Therefore, one can read $\mathbf{S}_{0}$ as

-Combining Eq. \eqref{actionnnn} and the first relation in Eq. \eqref{powershbar} results in Eq. \eqref{kr1} for the radial momentum $k_{R}$.
+Combining Eq. \eqref{eq58} and the first relation in Eq. \eqref{eq55} results in Eq. \eqref{eq29} for the radial momentum $k_{R}$.
 Here we proceed with both outgoing and ingoing motion.
-Using Eqs. \cref{kr1,actionnnn,aaaccctionhbarrr1}, therefore, we can read the action of the tunneling particle for both outgoing and ingoing motion to the following forms, respectively
+So, using Eqs. \eqref{eq29}, \eqref{eq57}, and \eqref{eq58}, therefore, we can read, respectively, the action of the tunneling particle for both outgoing and ingoing motion to the following forms